Tropical Storm Thelma: Aftermath

 On November 7, despite no official appeal for international aid, the governments of France and the United States provided $34,783 and $25,000 in funds.
 The request for assistance came the following day, with the Philippines requesting food, water, medicine, emergency supplies, and heavy machinery.
 A team from the United Nations Disaster Relief Organization, specializing with relief coordination and flood management, was also sent.
 The Red Cross appealed for $418,000 to support 15,000 families for one month.
 A cash grant of $17,300 from the United Kingdom was received on November 8.
-Two United States Air Force AC-130s from Subic bay naval base flew to Cebu carrying ready-to-eat meals.
+Two United States Air Force AC-130s from the Subic Bay Naval Base flew to Cebu carrying ready-to-eat meals.
 International funding reached $2.5 million on November 12, with grants of $1.05 million, $1 million, $188,000 from the Netherlands, Japan, and Australia respectively.
 Additionally, the United States provided 55,000 packages of food rations.
 This total nearly doubled two days later with grants from the United Nations Development Programme, World Food Programme, World Vision International, Médecins Sans Frontières, Caritas, various branches of the Red Cross, and the governments of Canada and New Zealand.
 Ultimately, approximately $5.8 million was provided in international assistance from 13 nations, the United Nations, the Red Cross, and various non-governmental organizations.

 Isle Verde, where approximately 2,300 people were killed, was declared uninhabitable by officials; however, residents still returned to the area due to a need for land.
 Eventually, signs that used to warn people not to stay on the islet were eventually taken down and people were no longer warned not to live there.
 A resettlement community was constructed months later, with plans to house 912 of the 2,668 families that needed to be moved from the area.
 Those that were not moved were left on Isle Verde despite orders not to stay there.
 Another resettlement project for 700 families was planned at the cost of $1 million.